tlranda/dotfiles/Setup.md

   + libglib2.0-0
   + libxcb-composite0
   + libxcb-xinput0
 1) [Install from BlackMagicDesign](https://www.blackmagicdesign.com/products/davinciresolve)
 2) Unzip the file, then chmod +x the .run file
 3) sudo ./DavinciResolve\*.run -i
 4) You may retrieve [help from this post](https://www.dedoimedo.com/computers/davinci-resolve-ubuntu-24-04.html) if you run into additional errors
+5) You may need to install [libpango etc as demonstrated here](ttps://stackoverflow.com/questions/78368455/davinci-resolve-19-0b1-will-not-start-on-ubuntu-24-04)

-5) As of now, my install is nonfunctional (looks like changes to glibc from years ago are either not supported or they rely on things that were deprecated.
-I'm not sure)
+6) As of now, my install is nonfunctional.
+It looks like AMD GPUs require the pro drivers which are not always super happy on my system.

-6) It should run out of /opt/resolve/bin, you'll want to add that to PATH for it to be properly selectable as resolve.
+7) It should run out of /opt/resolve/bin, you'll want to add that to PATH for it to be properly selectable as resolve.

 ### TagStudio

 1) Fetch the [latest release from GitHub](https://github.com/TagStudioDev/TagStudio/releases)
 2) Unzip the tarfile and run the client
-2.1) You may need to install ffmpeg
+* You may need to install ffmpeg
-2.2) Optional: It seems that TagStudio can use `ripgrep` for faster indexing if you install it.
+* Optional: It seems that TagStudio can use `ripgrep` for faster indexing if you install it.
-3) I configure the settings (File-\>Settings) to disable opening library on start and use date format YYYY-MM-DD
+4) I configure the settings (File-\>Settings) to disable opening library on start and use date format YYYY-MM-DD
-4) Move the entire install folder into ${HOME}/.local/bin (it needs to have its "\_internal" folder moved with it, then link it for accessibility (ln -s tagstudio\_install/tagstudio tagstudio)
+5) Move the entire install folder into ${HOME}/.local/bin (it needs to have its "\_internal" folder moved with it, then link it for accessibility (ln -s tagstudio\_install/tagstudio tagstudio)
-5) TODO: Fix integration with dmenu\_path so that it is pickable
-    + Seems that Ubuntu may interfere with properly seeing PATH updates from .profile etc, [I haven't tried this fix yet](https://github.com/i3/i3/discussions/5928)

 ### Actual Budget